egbuck/ormm/README.rst

    and problem classes so a user can more easily see how they may be able to frame their business problem/objective through the lens of Operations Research.

-This repository contains subpackages for grouping the different types of OR models & methods.
+This repository contains subpackages for grouping the different types of OR Models & Methods.
 Currently this subpackage list includes

 1. `mathprog`: A subpackage for mathematical programs, including linear programs, mixed